 By understanding what complexity meant in practice for the MOD, you may be better informed to recognise unnecessary complexity in your organisation, site or department.
 Can you quickly and easily describe the different functions in your organisation, their purpose, and how they interact?
 Are you able to describe how critical processes work (who does what and when)?
 Can all of your colleagues do the same?
 You may not necessarily have to change the organisational structure or processes, it may simply be a case of mapping key processes and communicating to those who need to know.

 If you’re planning or implementing a change to the organisation, will this increase complexity?
 Will roles and responsibilities for key functions and processes become blurred?
 Are you introducing unclear lines of communication?
-Please see my topic page for more tips on how to manage the impacts of organisational change.
+Please see my article for more tips on how to manage the impacts of organisational change.